 Internship Hiring Grants

-If your business is currently seeking new employees, it’s worth looking into whether you are eligible to receive hiring grants.
-Let Mentor Works help streamline the process and help you discover hiring grants and wage subsidies for your new employees by filling out the Wage Subsidy Identifier.
+If your business is planning to hire new employees in 2021, it’s worth looking into whether you are eligible to receive grants for hiring student interns.
+Contact Mentor Works to help streamline the process and help you discover hiring grants and wage subsidies for your new team members by filling out the Wage Subsidy Identifier.